stacksgov/sips/sips/sip-006/sip-006-runtime-cost-assessment.md

 a + b * (X+Y)
 ```

-where a and b are constants
+a and b are constants \
-X := the size of the right-hand iterable
+X := the size of the right-hand iterable \
 Y := the size of the left-hand iterable

 ### as-max-len?